MLeidel/Deskq/README.md

 To view and re-open saved URLs type **`list`** into DeskQ and hit Enter.

 To save text that you've copied into your system clipboard just type **`sc`**
-or click the action button.
+or click the action button with the entry field empty.

 To view/edit text you've saved just type **`ec`** Enter.
-Your text editor will pop-up with all of your clippings.
+Your text editor will pop-up with all of your clips.

 <br>
 #### You specify the text editor
-Before you start using DeskQ edit the `editor.txt` one line file
+Before you start using DeskQ edit the `edit.txt` one line file
 putting in the name to start your text editor.
 * _example:_
   `notepad.exe`